Bokka-kartik/Blooms-VLITS/README.md

+I have also added a demo run(in about Section) for a better idea about the project before going to run entire code in your local device or could click here for direct URL(https://blooms-vlits-j8aodkrrjddn939dz94ajy.streamlit.app/)

 # Blooms VLITS

 A web application that uses a fine-tuned BERT model to classify questions according to Bloom’s Taxonomy.
 Useful for educational institutions to analyze and generate question papers intelligently.